Specialist DFV Court Model

 Building on the success of the Specialist Domestic and Family Violence Courts in Queensland, there is an ongoing commitment to continue to evolve the Specialist Domestic and Family Violence Court model in response to evidence and evaluation findings.

 Key features of the specialist DFV court model include:

-- acknowledges that the court process is a touchpoint for service delivery, and seeks to enhance victim safety while ensuring perpetrator accountability;
+- recognising that the court process is a touchpoint for service delivery, and seeking to enhance victim safety while ensuring perpetrator accountability;

-- specialist court registry with responsive court registry staff;
+- specialist court registries with responsive court registry staff;

 - wrap around specialist support services including duty lawyers who are available to provide advice and representation in court for aggrieved and respondent parties;

 - providing perpetrators with strong encouragement to deter them from using violence, as well as imposing appropriate sanctions;